Euro Gets Stronger Against The Dollar

-The Euro seems to be indicating that Europe is getting stronger than the United States.

-The value of a currency is always a relative affair and so we have to look at both sides of the foreign exchange equation in order to understand what is going on.
+The euro seems to be indicating that Europe is getting stronger than the United States.
+The value of a currency is always a relative affair, and so, we have to look at both sides of the foreign exchange equation in order to understand what is going on.

 For one, the European economy appears to be growing more rapidly when compared to the economic growth of the United States.